Ecierge/Elmish.Uno/REFERENCE.md

 - `itemEquals: 'a -> 'a -> bool`, to determine whether an item has changed
 - `getId: 'a -> 'id`, to track which items are added, removed, re-ordered, and changed

 If the values are not simple (e.g. not strings or numbers), then you can instead use `subModelSeq` to set up separate bindings for each item.
-And if the values are not distinct (i.e., can not be uniquely identified in the collection), then Elmish.WPF won’t be able to track which items are moved, and you can’t use this optimization.
+And if the values are not distinct (i.e., can not be uniquely identified in the collection), then Elmish.Uno won’t be able to track which items are moved, and you can’t use this optimization.

 Note that you can always use `subModelSeq` instead of `oneWaySeq` (the opposite is not true.)
 The `oneWaySeq` binding is slightly simpler than `subModelSeq` if the elements are simple values that can be bound to directly.

 ### Lazy bindings

 You may find yourself doing potentially expensive work in one-way bindings.
-To facilitate simple optimization in these cases, Elmish.WPF provides the bindings `oneWayLazy`, `oneWayOptLazy`, and `oneWaySeqLazy`, which add [lazy updating](#lazy-updating) and [caching](#caching).
+To facilitate simple optimization in these cases, Elmish.Uno provides the bindings `oneWayLazy`, `oneWayOptLazy`, and `oneWaySeqLazy`, which add [lazy updating](#lazy-updating) and [caching](#caching).
 These have two extra parameters: `equals` and `map`.

 As with the non-lazy bindings, the initial `get` function is called.
 For the lazy bindings, this should be cheap; it should basically just return what you need from from the model (e.g. a single item or a tuple or record with multiple items).
 Lazy updating is evaluated based on the value from `get`.
 Only if the binding updates is the output of `get` passed to `map`, which may be expensive.